-1. This grade represents a minimum acceptable quality achievement.

-2. The student is performing below-average work and has not reached a majority of course objectives.

-3. This achievement level indicates there is a great need for improvement, daily preparation and improved dedication and attendance.
+- 1. This grade represents a minimally satisfactory achievement. - 2.
+The student is performing below-average work and has not reached a majority of course objectives. - 3.
+This achievement level indicates there is a great need for improvement, daily preparation and improved dedication and attendance.